-We are in the early stages of mapping the value chain.
 To date, we have done a high-level mapping of the dependencies and impacts for each of our seven operating segments.
-Our next steps will include prioritizing the up and downstream stakeholders of each of those segments, using our 80/20 business model, and conducting interviews to gain greater insight into the impacts and dependencies.
-We will use this information to perform a double materiality assessment, which will be used to create our next level sustainability and climate change strategy.
-We have not collected any information yet; at the end of the process, the coverage of the mapping will be partial, it will focus on our "80" (highest priority) stakeholders, impacts, risks and opportunities.
+We have included prioritizing the up and downstream stakeholders of each of those segments, using our 80/20 business model, and conducting interviews to gain greater insight into the impacts and dependencies.
+With this information, we have performed a double materiality assessment to identify additional risks and opportunities for our business.